prbsh9/Suspicious-Activity-Detection-from-videos/README.md

 After getting npy file: <br>
 Small_RNNImageClassifier.ipynb - Predict from the numpy file of small dataset as dummy dataset of around 15 GB.
+RNNImageClassifier.ipynb - Predict from the numpy file of dataset using LSTM.